shahwaiz90/Random-Quote-Generator-Android-App/README.md

 # Random-Quote-Generator-Android-App
 This codebase was orignally created for saudi federation of cybersecurity programming and drones for an interview.

 Its a random programing quotes application.
-It takes all sensitive information through gradle properties and then loads up in the bytecode after compiling it.
+It takes all sensitive information through gradle properties and then loads up in the class files after compiling it.

 # Flow of the app:
  - If internet available, hits the API and save the response in shared preference